 If during the assessment of the works it is established that a window or door which was installed within the last 15 years has failed (e.g., it has rotted out), and requires replacement, this work will require a building consent, as it has failed to meet the durability requirements of the Building Code.
 This recognises that replacing a window or door that has failed its durability requirements could result in the replacement also failing.

 The building must also be no more than two storeys in height.

-Even though the work may not require a consent, it must still comply with the provisions of the Building Code.
+Even though the work may not require a consent, Section 17 of the Building Act 2004, requires the work must comply with the Building Code.